zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 )
 ```

-Once your pipeline has run, visualising the output is as simple as passing the Evidently output into our ZenML `EvidentlyVisualizer` step:
+There is a little bit more to the example, but this piece suffices to show the creation of the `EvidentlyProfileStep`.
+(For the full example, please visit [our examples page](https://github.com/zenml-io/zenml/tree/develop/examples/drift_detection)).
+Once your pipeline has run, visualizing the output is as simple as passing the Evidently output into our ZenML `EvidentlyVisualizer` step:

 ```python
 repo = Repository()